 Weaknesses: The most obvious weakness for BJJ fighters is the ability to get fights to the ground.
 This is not universally true - the art is derived from Judo and many of the Judo takedowns are still taught in BJJ classes.
 So some purely jiu jitsu fighters have very good takedowns, but often that requires cross training in other grappling arts; Ronaldo "Jacare" Souza is a black belt in Judo, Rickson Gracie trained both in Judo and Sambo, and the old guard of jiu jitsu practiced their stand up a great deal.
 But the takedown has been downplayed in modern sport jiu jitsu and many academies start all their sparring from the knees and rarely train on the feet.
 As a result, many jiu jitsu fighters know several takedowns, can perform them against less skill opponents, but are not adept at chaining takedowns together, and can find themselves unable to get takedowns at the upper levels of the sport.

-Leg locks have been something of a blind spot for BJJ fighters are times, but that is changing.
+Leg locks have been something of a blind spot for BJJ fighters at times, but that is changing and not to say there are not fantastic leg lockers in jiu jitsu, but it is not widely used or as developed as other aspects.
 The rules of gi jiu jitsu limit their effectiveness in those competitions, causing many competitors to devote their attention elsewhere.
 While they are becoming more popular, and a huge majority of black belts have a working knowledge of leg locks, the offensive leg locking skills of BJJ fighters are often behind those of Sambo fighters or catch wrestlers.

 Finally, until recently the competitive scene of Brazilian Jiu Jitsu did not really make use of strength and conditioning training.
 The concept of technique defeating strength was central to old school mind set of BJJ, so a grappler being classified as "strong", "powerful", or "explosive" could be something of a slight.
 As a result, some BJJ fighters have a ceiling due to a lack of dynamic athleticism.
 This, however, is changing as grapplers like Fernando Terere and Jacare Souza proved what amazing physical abilities paired with clean technique could accomplish.